Last updated Aug. 3, 2022, by Teresa Carvalho, MS

 Mirapex is taken orally, with or without food, either as IR or ER tablets.

-- the starting dose of Mirapex IR is 0.125 mg three times a day, which can be increased every five to seven days up to a maximum daily dose of 4.5 mg, given as 1.5 mg three times a day.
+- Mirapex IR tablets have a starting dose of 0.125 mg three times a day, which can be increased every five to seven days up to a maximum daily dose of 4.5 mg, given as 1.5 mg three times a day.

 - ER tablets are taken once daily, with a starting dose of 0.375 mg, which can be increased gradually every five to seven days up to a maximum recommended dose of 4.5 mg per day.